wnabil/ngx-drupal7-services/README.md

   - multipart/form-data (for some file upload resources)
 - Click Save.
 - Flush all of Drupal's caches.
-- Some requests requires the user to have permission to to them, make sure you configured your user permissions to match the application requirements
+- Some requests requires the user to have permission to do them, make sure you configured your user permissions to match the application requirements

 ### Setup for CORS
 - install [CORS](https://www.drupal.org/project/cors)